ymmah/bitcoin-maintainer-tools/bin/README.md

 -----------------------
 Performs basic regex search-and-replace to fix the style issues that are found in the repo or in particular files.

 clang\_static\_analysis.py
 ==========================
-Provides a set of subcommmands for running `scan-build` on the repository and revealing any found issues.
+Provides a set of subcommmands for running `scan-build` on the repository and revealing any ssues.

 clang\_static\_analysis.py report
 ---------------------------------
-Runs `scan-build` and generates a summary report of any static analysis finding.
+Runs `scan-build` and generates a summary report of the results.

 clang\_static\_analysis.py check
 ---------------------------------
-Runs `scan-build` and validates that there are no static analysis issues found.
-If there are issues, a detailed report is generated.
+Runs `scan-build` and validates that there are no issues found.
+If there are issues found, details are displayed.

 copyright\_header.py
 ====================
-Provides a set of subcommands that analyze and assist management of the set of copyright headers in source files of the repository.
+Provides a set of subcommands that analyze and assist management of the set of copyright headers of source files of the repository.

 copyright\_header.py report
 ---------------------------